Internet Marketing, News, SEO,

 The stories on Snapchat work on the premise – a short shelf-life of 24-hours.
 Thereafter, the story disappeared forever.
 As per information received, this will not hold true for AMP stories.
 So, the question is – Will Snapchat counter the challenge and extend the life of its stories or will it continue in the same vein?

-Read also: Instagram vs Facebook vs Twitter vs Snapchat: Which is Better for Business Marketing?
+Read also: Instagram vs Facebook vs Twitter vs Snapchat: A Detailed Comparison

 AMP Stories Highlights